Four Panel Discussions: Film, Photography, Writing, Music

 W Austin Hotel • 200 Lavaca Street • Austin, TX 78701

 Before the evening gala, sponsors will enjoy a full day of panel discussions that will honor talented and distinctive voices in film, photography, writing, and music whose work captures the Southwest’s unique “Spirit of Place.”
-Seating is limited to gala sponsors and guests.
+Seating is available to sponsors and table guests on a first-come, first-served basis.
+Ten minutes prior to the start of each panel, unclaimed seats will be released to the general public.

 The Filmmaker’s Voice